Post Overview: Best things to do in New York City in September

 - Dance Aerobics: Saturdays in September

-- Sun Gaze: September 24th
+- Sun Gaze

-- Birding Tour: September 8th
+- Birding Tour

-- Game Night: September 8th
+- Game Night

 Curtains Up Broadway Festival

-Curtains Up Broadway Festival is a three day event that takes place in NYC in September.
-Multiple performances from an array of Broadway shows are showcased live, right in the heart of Times Square.
+Curtains Up Broadway Festival is a three-day event that takes place in NYC in September.
+Multiple performances from an array of Broadway shows are showcased live right in the heart of Times Square.

 New York Film Festival

-Although the New York Film Festival (NYFF) doesn’t start until the tail-end of the month, if you’re visiting NYC in September you should still try to get tickets for a really cool experience.
+Although the New York Film Festival (NYFF) doesn’t start until the tail-end of the month, if you’re visiting NYC in September, you should still try to get tickets for a really cool experience.
+The NYFF takes place at the Lincoln Center and annually showcases the best films to hit the big screen.

-Individual tickets or passes can be purchase (the earlier you buy them, the cheaper they’ll be).
+Both low and high-budget films are screened, and it’s an experience you won’t soon forget.
+Individual tickets or passes can be purchased (the earlier you buy them, the cheaper they’ll be).
 Tickets and the 2023 lineup can be found here.

 Leave a Reply